The average cost of adding an addition in New Jersey is $86,460. This data is based on actual project costs as reported by ImproveNet.

-If you’ve been saving ideas from Pinterest for a while and are ready to take your home addition concepts to the next phase, keep reading.
+If you’ve been saving ideas from Houzz for a while and are ready to take your home addition concepts to the next phase, keep reading.

 Home Addition Types